 In other words, sell the benefits before the features.

 This is where you will need to get a little creative on the copywriting.
-If you have no clue about copywriting, have a look at recommendations for the best books on copywriting.
+If you have no clue about copywriting, check out this post on how to become a copywriter for tips.

 The goal for your description is Attention, Interest, Desire, Action.